Testing via the Master Test Socket

-The instructions below work for Copper (ADSL/ADSL2+) and Fibre to the Cabinet (FTTC) connections, not connections using Full Fibre (FTTP).
+The instructions below work for Copper (ADSL/ADSL2+) and Fibre to the Cabinet (FTTC/SoGEA) connections, not connections using Full Fibre (FTTP).

-If you are reporting issues with your Freeola Internet connection you may be asked to test using the Test Socket (sometimes referrred to as the BT Test Socket or Master Test Socket).
-As connecting via this socket can help identify any potential internal issues to your reported issue, it is strongly advised to carry out this test if advised to do so.
+If you are reporting issues with your Freeola Internet connection you may be asked to test using the Test Socket (sometimes referred to as the BT Test Socket or Master Test Socket).
+As connecting via this socket can help identify any potential internal causes of your reported issue, it is strongly advised to carry out this test if advised to do so.

 This article will explain the importance of testing from the Master test socket and how to proceed in doing so.

 Before attempting this test please ensure that the Master socket in your premises is a standard BT socket (Sometimes called an NTE5).
 The socket will have a horizontal split through the middle of the front plastic cover, above where you connect your equipment.
 The top half will either be blank or include a BT logo and the bottom half should have two screws, one either side of the socket.

 An example of an NTE5 Socket can be seen below